-You may be wondering can you eat bread after the expiration date?
+You may be wondering whether you can eat bread after the expiration date?
 Yes, you can, as long as there is no mould on it.
 Bread can be kept fresh for as long as possible when you know how to store it properly to increase its shelf life.

 After baking, bread goes through many processes which degenerate the quality of the bread.
 These transformations lead to the bread losing its freshness and becoming stale.

 Next, we have the problem of moisture from the bread evaporating.
-You’ll notice that bread which is a few days old will be drier on the outside than in its centre.
+You’ll notice that a few days old bread is noticeably drier on the outside than in the centre.

-As bread ages, it loses its acidity which makes it more suspect for mould spores to inhibit the bread and multiply.
+As bread ages, it also loses acidity, which makes it more suspect for mould spores to inhibit the bread and multiply.

 If you are keeping bread in a warm moist room, often in summer, it will spoil after 3-4 days.
-If it is store-bought, containing additives it can last up to 7 days.
-Homemade bread at room temperature typically lasts 3 days, and the shelf life depends on the ingredients used.
-If you freeze your bread it will last up to six months, but not any longer.
+If it is store-bought that contains additives, it can last up to 7 days, maybe longer.
+Homemade bread at room temperature typically lasts three days, and the shelf life depends on the ingredients used.
+If you freeze your bread, it will last up to six months, but not any longer.

 As long as your bread is mould-free, you can eat bread after it has expired.
-If it is dry then it might taste better toasted, or even made into bread crumbs for cooking with.
+If bread is dry, then it might taste better toasted or even made into bread crumbs for cooking with.
 It may taste stale if eaten raw.
 You probably won’t enjoy it as much as normal, but it won’t harm you.

 Once your bread passes its use-by date, the taste can alter slightly, it will typically be drier.
 If you have artisan bread, limited preservatives are used in making it, so it won’t keep for long at room temperature.